 - Start with an even number of foundation chain stitches.

-- Turn, make 2 chains, then double crochet into first chain to keep your edge even.
+- Then double crochet into the second chain to keep your edge even.

 - * Yarn over,